Antonio-III/obsidian-notes/BSU/Smartphone Apps.md

 Create a new `package` in `com.example.notesapp` (the same folder where your `.kt` files are).
 Name it "di".

-Then create a new `kotlin/java class` file, and select `Object`.
+Then create a new `kotlin class` file, and select `Object`.
 Name it "AppModule".

 Write this code into "AppModule":
 ```